 Recognizable by his effortless, fluid style and stimulating musical statements, Alec has earned increasing notoriety as one of today’s emerging young guitarists.
 With a distinctive technique fueling new and impactful interpretations, he has been described as “a strong musical personality” with “the right blend of virtuosity, spirit, and whimsy.”
 Alec’s interpretive influences range all styles and eras of music, bringing fresh and innovative ideas to some of the guitar’s most popular repertoire.

-Named one of the Top 10 Classical Guitar Albums of 2019 by Classical Guitar Magazine
+It was named one of the Top 10 Classical Guitar Albums of 2019 by Classical Guitar Magazine.